SherG/tester1/site/content/_index.md

 blurb:
   heading: Why ISF?
   text: >-
-    Inner Strength Fitness is for the health-conscious New Yorker who wants a smart solution for total body fitness.
     Our time-efficient program is based on the best exercise research.
 We have a 5-star rating from our clients.
+You'll train in a peaceful private gym.
+    Choose from 3 locations in midtown Manhattan or your private residence.
 intro:
   heading: Personal Training
   text: >-